 To assist those seeking to access information held by Council, a series of FAQs have been provided on Council's website.
-These address common queries around the process for accessing information, as well as commonly requested types of information and particular limitations around the release of certain information.
+These address common queries around the process for accessing information, as well as common request types, as well as limitations around the release of certain information.